jeon11/academic-kickstart/content/home/experience.md

   description = """
   • Owned the end-to-end generative research from initial planning, recruiting, moderating contextual inquiries, analyzing the data, and reporting the findings to UX managers, designers, product, and developer teams

- • Visualized key pain points, needs, and behaviors at each touchpoint in user journey maps of 3 personas developed from research findings
+  • Informed the stakeholders about the key user needs, pain points, and behaviors at each touchpoint in user journey maps of 3 typical use cases

- • Spearheaded user research initiative in building a UX framework library and actively engaged the stakeholders by facilitating collaborative whiteboard workshops
+  • Spearheaded the user research initiative to building a UX framework library and evangelized the process by actively engaging the stakeholders through collaborative whiteboard workshops

   **Skills:** generative research, contextual inquiries, journey mapping, personas, preliminary research, respondent.io
   """